sharbours/image-description/README.md

 ## Features
 * **Vision Analysis:** Sends images to a remote or local Ollama instance for text descriptions.
-* **Remote URL Support:** Automatically detects URLs, downloads them to a temporary directory with a forged User-Agent, and cleans up after execution.
+* **Remote URL Support:** Automatically detects URLs, downloads them to a temporary directory, and cleans up after execution.
 * **Metadata Extraction:** Optional flag to display existing EXIF data (GPS and Timestamp).
 * **Metadata Tagging:** Optionally writes the AI-generated description back into the image's "Comment" or "ImageDescription" fields using ImageMagick.
 * **Agent-Friendly:** Clean output parsing using `grep -P` (no `jq` dependency required) for easy integration into LLM tool-calling.